Happy and healthy – Parenting a 3-year-old

 All the self-care things like teeth cleaning, dressing themselves, sitting down to eat a healthy meal or avoiding sweet or unhealthy kai can be looked at in the same way as ngā ara mātua.
 They are all about guiding our tamaiti on a path towards health and happiness.

-As Heru says in Whakatipu booklet Te Māhuri 1 (page 3), "My whānau says it’s all right for me to eat heaps of healthy kai, not too much sugar though!"
+As the tamaiti says in Whakatipu Te Māhuri (page 6), "My whānau says it’s alright for me to eat heaps of healthy kai, but not too much sugar."

 Helpful resources for whānau